 You don't need a work permit if:

-- You are an EU/EEA or Swiss national (excluding Croatians), a work permit is not required as you can access the Dutch labour market freely and under the same conditions as the Dutch.
+- You are an EU/EEA or Swiss national, a work permit is not required as you can access the Dutch labour market freely and under the same conditions as the Dutch.

 - You are a foreign national who has had a Dutch residence permit for the purpose of ‘work’ for five consecutive years and the Netherlands is still your main place of residence;

-- You have a residence permit which provides an exemption of the workpermit obligation, with one of the following purposes of stay:
+- You have a residence permit which provides a full exemption of the workpermit obligation (you are free on the labour market):

 - Orientation Year for Highly educated persons (Zoekjaar hoogopgeleiden)